"E-Mobility Week": PEM Notes High Need for Further Training in the Industry

 In addition, numerous interested parties took advantage of the tenth edition of the renowned "Electromobile Production Days" (EPT) to learn about innovations and technologies from the industry in a practical way.
 With the symposium within the "Electromobility Week", the RWTH institution aims to enable industry from plant engineering to users to share specialist knowledge and expertise and promote technological progress.
 "The success of e-mobility production and the domestic manufacture of its components is closely linked to the know-how that companies are building up as soundly as they are rapidly," says PEM expert Dr. Heimes.

 The "Week of Electric Mmobility" and the associated "Electromobile Production Days" recorded a total of more than 270 participants from business and science as well as more than 70 participating companies.
-Further information can be found here.
+Further information can be found here and here.